gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 #### Using Visual Reviews

+If Visual Reviews has been [enabled](#configuring-visual-reviews) for the Review App, the Visual Reviews feedback form is overlaid on the app's pages at the bottom-right corner.

-To use the Visual Reviews feedback form, you will need a [personal access token](../../user/profile/personal_access_tokens.md) with the [API scope](../../user/profile/personal_access_tokens.md#limiting-scopes-of-a-personal-access-token).
+To use the feedback form, you will need to create a [personal access token](../../user/profile/personal_access_tokens.md) with the API scope selected.

+Paste the token into the feedback box, when prompted.
+If you select **Remember me**, your browser stores the token so that future visits to Review Apps at the same URL will not require you to re-enter the token.
+To clear the token, click **Log out**.

 Comments can make use of all the [Markdown annotations](../../user/markdown.md) available in merge request comment boxes.